Rsekaii/rsekaii.github.io/index.md

 # Rames Nagib AlJneibi - رامس نجيب الجنيبي

 Welcome to my personal academic blog and portfolio.
-I’m currently pursuing a Master’s in Machine Learning and preparing for a PhD in Applied Mathematics.
-I’m passionate about uncovering deep structures in data and mathematics and applying them to real-world systems.
+I earned my Master’s in Mathematics and a Bachelor’s in Chemical Engineering, and I’m currently pursuing a Master’s in Machine Learning and preparing for a PhD in Applied Mathematics.
+I’m passionate about uncovering deep structures in data using mathematics, and modeling complex system mathematically.

-I previously earned my Master’s in Mathematics and a Bachelor’s in Chemical Engineering.
-Professionally, I’ve worked across engineering, planning, and strategic roles in the Gas Business where I integrate technical expertise with long-term energy outlooks.
+I’m currently focusing my Master’s thesis on **Conformal Prediction and Uncertainty Quantification**, while also exploring the intersection of **Numerical Methods for PDEs** and **Machine Learning**.
+My broader ambition is to contribute to the development of rigorous, real-world **mathematical models of physical systems**, bridging theory and application in meaningful ways.

 ## Research & Interests